Letter to the Editor

 - Include your name, organization (if applicable), address and telephone number.
 Newspapers will often only publish a letter if they are able to contact the signer to make sure she or he is the author.

-Consider expanding your media activism to include op-eds, contact with radio and TV shows, writing articles for publication, etc. For further information about how you can do this, contact NETWORK Communications Coordinator Ashley Wilson.
+Consider expanding your media activism to include op-eds, contact with radio and TV shows, writing articles for publication, etc. For further information about how you can do this, contact NETWORK Communications Manager Ashley Wilson.

 Please send copies of your published letters to NETWORK at firstname.lastname@example.org.
 We’d like to celebrate with you!